holadepo/docs/astro/test-and-troubleshoot-locally.md

 - Misconfigured Dockerfile or Docker override file.
 - Misconfigured Airflow settings.

+### Astro/ Airflow runs out of local storage for files

+By design, workers on the Astro data plane include very limited ephemeral storage for Airflow tasks.
+Both Astronomer and the [Apache Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/best-practices.html#communication) do not recommend creating or storing files in Airflow's local file system, as there's no guarantee that the storage will be sufficient for your tasks and persist between worker Pods.

+To create or store files from Airflow, Astronomer recommends creating an Airflow connection to an external storage service such as Amazon S3 and using it in place of local file storage.
+For more guidance on storing data in Airflow, see Astronomer's guide on [passing data between Airflow tasks](https://www.astronomer.io/guides/airflow-passing-data-between-tasks/).

+If you are having trouble implementing an alternative storage system for Airflow, contact [Astronomer support](https://support.astronomer.io/) and describe your use case.

 ### Port allocation issues

 By default, the Astro CLI uses port `8080` for the Airflow webserver and port `5432` for the Airflow metadata database in a local Airflow environment.
 If these ports are already in use on your local computer, an error message similar to the following appears: